kaltura/playkit-android-ima/README.md

 ##### `setVideoMimeTypes(List<String> videoMimeTypes)`

 Select the MIME TYPE that IMA will play instead of letting it select it by itself.
-Default selected MIME TYPE by plugi is "MP4".
+Default selected MIME TYPE by plugin is "MP4".
 If null or empty list is set then it will be selected automatically.
 If MIME TYPE is sent it will try playing one of the given MIME TYPE in the list i.e "video/mp4", "video/webm", "video/3gpp", "application/x-mpegURL", "application/dash+xml".

 This only refers to the mime types of videos to be selected for linear ads.